philipperemy/google-news-scraper/README.md

-git clone git@github.com:philipperemy/google-news-scraper.git gns cd gns sudo pip install -r requirements.txt python main_no_vpn.py
+git clone git@github.com:philipperemy/google-news-scraper.git gns cd gns sudo pip install -r requirements.txt python main_no_vpn.py # for VPN support, scroll down!
 ```
 ## Configuration

 - `SLEEP_TIME_EVERY_TEN_ARTICLES_IN_SECONDS`: Sleep time before two calls to Google News.
 On average 10 articles are fetched per call.
+Default value is 1 second.
 - `ARTICLE_COUNT_LIMIT_PER_KEYWORD`: Maximum number of articles fetched for one keyword.
+Default value is 300.
+I tried it up to 600 and it worked.
-- `RUN_POST_PROCESSING`: Post processing means opening the URL, download the raw HTML from the articles, clean this HTML and save them to files.
+- `RUN_POST_PROCESSING`: Post processing means opening the URL of the article and extracting the content. **For maximum efficiency, we first scrape all the available tuples (title, datetime, url) on Google.com.
+Then, from the collected URLs, we fetch the content.
+This two-step procedure is empirically more efficient.** Run first `RUN_POST_PROCESSING` with a value of 0.
+Then, run it a second time with `RUN_POST_PROCESSING` set to 1.
+All the Google data scraped is persisted so no problem!
 - `LINKS_POST_PROCESSING_CLEAN_HTML_RATIO_LETTERS_LENGTH`: Technical parameter for the post processing.
 Apply to Japanese only.
 We are interesting in dropping the english sentences from the Japanese articles.
+Default is 0.33.
 - `LINKS_POST_PROCESSING_NUM_THREADS`: Number of threads to use when doing this post processing task.
+Default is 8.

 ## VPN